-• Students are responsible for forwarding their Clinical Practicum Evaluations to the School no later than the first of each month.
-They can be faxed directly to the anesthesia office at (207) 523-1900, or may be emailed to the dept. staff assistant.
-Failure to communicate a reason for noncompliance with this policy may result in probation.

-◆The Record of Clinical Experience via Typhon must be completed within the same time-line.
+- Students are responsible for forwarding their Clinical Practicum Evaluations to the School no later than the first of each month.
+There will be a drop box available in the Clinical Practicum Blackboard course.
+The evaluations are scanned into a PDF and submitted via Blackboard.
+Failure to communicate a reason for noncompliance with this policy may result in probation. - The Record of Clinical Experience via Typhon must be completed within the same timeline.
 The School will go on-line and verify if records are complete, so the student will not need to forward a copy to the School.
-Data entry for each month may be locked out no later than the 5th of following month.

-♦ If the required information has not been received/verified, the student may be placed on immediate probation.
+Data entry for each month may be locked out no later than the 5th of following month. - If the required information has not been received/verified, the student may be placed on immediate probation. - Inputting information into Typhon is subject to lock out after 2 weeks.
+If your case information is not entered in Typhon immediately and within a 2 week window, the program may deem that you are unable to count those case experiences, which may extend your graduation date.